jednano/postcss-triangle/README.md

 <img src="https://github.com/jedmao/postcss-triangle/blob/master/images/isosceles-triangle.png?raw=true" alt="Isosceles Triangle (Default)" width="234" height="146" align="right">

-This is the default and the most standard triangle you will create.
+This is the default triangle type.
 It has two angles the same and two sides the same.
 The triangle will fit snug inside the `width` and `height` box that you define.
 Here's how you create one:

 ```css
 .isosceles-triangle {